BaderLab/CellAnnotationTutorial/README.md

 ## Timing

-The entire code takes about XX minutes to install and 10 minutes to run.
+The associated R packages take about 5 minutes to install (R, itself, only takes a couple of minutes), and the code takes about 10 minutes to run.